thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 On the device, perform the following steps:

-1. Set the custom SmartREST template to be used by thin-edge.io
+1. Set the custom SmartREST template to be used by %%te%%

     ```sh
     tedge config set c8y.smartrest.templates "custom_devmgmt"